Fiji

 Need to know

-Pre departure briefing – all volunteers are invited to a group briefing prior to departure
+• Pre departure briefing - all volunteers are invited to a group briefing prior to departure

 Travel

-Volunteers have the opportunity to travel around Fiji at the end of their placement and many choose to explore Australia, New Zealand or other Pacific islands before leaving.
-Dragging yourself away from your placement may be difficult but if you do you’ll find over 300 islands to explore, reefs to dive, beaches to snorkel from, rainforests to trek in, villages to visit and people to befriend.
+Volunteers have the opportunity to travel around Fiji at the end of their placement and many choose to explore Australia, New Zealand and other Pacific islands before leaving.
+Dragging yourself away from your placement may be difficult, but if you do you’ll find over 300 islands to explore, reefs to dive, beaches to snorkel from, rainforests to trek in, villages to visit and people to befriend.
 Fiji is fascinating and enticing and you may never want to leave.

 Costs

-• Lattitude Global Volunteering fee: £1,990
+Lattitude Global Volunteering fee:

 What’s included?